craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Blood Hunter.md

 ##### Fate's Bargain
 You take this feature at 11th level.

 Your soul is your own again.
+You have completed your bargain.

 ##### Fate's Wonder
+You take this feature at 14th level.

 ##### Fate's Protection
-You may take this feature at 18th level.
+You take this feature at 18th level.

 ## Blood Curses
 ##### Curse of the Warrior